Humanities Research Working Groups

 The War, Violence and Society Working Group brings together faculty and graduate students who employ a variety of disciplines in the study of violence and the ways it impacts society.
 This working group considers the causes, courses, and consequences of violence, including conventional warfare, insurgencies, and state-directed violence.
 It benefits from the perspectives of specialists in the institutional, cultural, social, and gendered study of conflict in the human experience.

-Convenors: Dr. Adam Seipp, History; Ashley Vance, History
+Convenor: Dr. Adam Seipp, History

 - Invited speakers and workshops

 - Workshops to enhance different research skills for graduate students